 Anglers know very well what the phrase “dog days” means and how it pertains to fishing.
 It’s that time from late July through August when the fishing typically takes a predictable downturn.
 It coincides with the hottest weather of the summer.

-Dog days are tougher than the spring or fall because bass are more widely scattered.
-Smallmouths are not in the pre-spawn, post-spawn, convalescing or harassing spawning panfish mode in August.
+Dog days are more challenging than the spring or fall because bass are more widely scattered.
+Smallmouths are not in the pre-spawn, post-spawn, convalescing, or harassing spawning panfish mode in August.
 The spawn is long over, even in the Great Lakes, and more of the environment is suitable habitat from a temperature standpoint.
 More locations have the potential of holding bass, which causes them to scatter.
 You’re not likely to find dozens of bass on a particular piece of structure.
 It’s going to be more hunt and peck situations.

 Balog likes deep-diving crankbaits, like Rapala’s DT-16 and Norman’s DD-22, for prospecting deep-water humps.
 “It’s not normally a numbers game,” he said, “but if I’m hunting for big fish, it’s a great place to target.”

 Dog day smallmouths are no pushovers.
-If they suddenly disappear from your favorite springtime haunts think fall, deeper and structure.
+If they suddenly disappear from your favorite springtime haunts, think fall, deeper, and structure.